 Other practical opportunities

-In addition to Bradgate and Rome, our staff conduct archaeological projects all over the world.
+In addition to Bradgate, our staff conduct archaeological projects all over the world.
 Recently we have taken students excavating at the World Heritage site of Avebury in Wiltshire, finding Bronze Age barrows on the Isle of Man, discovering prehistory and Vikings on the western most peninsula of the British Isles in Ardnamurchan, and researching rock art on an uninhabited island in the Caribbean.

 We have specialist facilities and an an outstanding range of equipment for hands-on teaching and research in science-based analytical techniques, including our state-of-the-art human bone laboratory, environmental laboratory, zooarchaeology laboratory, and ceramics laboratory.